Regularization of Inverse Problems by Filtered Diagonal Frame Decomposition

 which leads to a contradiction. \end{proof}

 Compact operators with infinite dimensional range are typical examples of linear operators with non-closed range.
 Moreover, the spectral theorem for compact operators states that zero is the only accumulation point of the singular values $(\sigma_\la)_{\la \in \La}$.
 This means that we can find a bijection $\pi \colon \N \to \La$ such that $(\ka_{\pi(n)})_{n \in \N}$ is a decreasing null-sequence.
-Below we show that the same holds for the DFD if $\uo$ is norm bounded from below.
+Below we show that the same holds for a DFD if $\uo$ is norm bounded from below.

 \begin{theorem}[Quasi-singular values for compact operators] Suppose that $\Ko\colon \X \to \Y$ is a compact linear operator and assume that $(\uo, \vo, \kao)$ is a DFD for $\Ko$, where $\uo$ is norm bounded from below.
-Then, zero is the only accumulation point of the family $\kao$ of quasi-singular values. \end{theorem}
+Then, zero is the only accumulation point of $\kao$. \end{theorem}

 \begin{proof} Without loss of generality consider the case $\La = \N$.
 Aiming for a contradiction, we assume that $\kao$ has an accumulation point different from zero ($\infty$ is allowed).
 Therefore we can find a subsequence $(\ka_{n(k)})_{k \in \N}$ with $\inf_{k \in \N} \ka_{n(k)} := c >0$.
 Consequently $\snorm{v_{n(k)} / \ka_{n(k)} } \leq c^{-1} \sqrt{B_\vo}$, where $B_\vo$ is the upper frame bound of $\vo$.
 In particular, the sequence $(v_{n(k)}/\ka_{n(k)})_{k\in \N}$ is bounded.
-Because $\Ko^*$ is compact, there exists another subsequence $(v_{n(k(\ell))}/\ka_{n(k(\ell))})_{k \in \N}$ such that $u_{n(k(\ell))} = \Ko^* (v_{n(k(\ell))}/\ka_{n(k(\ell))})$ strongly converges to some $x \in \ran \Ko^* = (\ker\Ko)^\perp$.
+Because $\Ko^*$ is compact, there exists another subsequence $(v_{n(k(\ell))}/\ka_{n(k(\ell))})_{k \in \N}$ such that $u_{n(k(\ell))} = \Ko^* (v_{n(k(\ell))}/\ka_{n(k(\ell))})$ strongly converges to some $x \in \ran (\Ko)^* \subseteq \ker(\Ko)^\perp$.
 Because $\uo$ is norm bounded from below we have $x \neq 0$.
 Choose $\eps > 0 $ such that $\snorm{x}^2 \geq 2\eps$.
 Since $u_{n(k(\ell))} \to x$ we can choose $N \in \N$ such that $\forall \ell \geq N \colon \snorm{u_{n(k(\ell))}-x}^2 < \eps$.
-From this it follows $2\inner{u_{n(k(\ell))}}{x} > \snorm{u_{n(k(\ell))}}^2 + \norm{x}^2 - \eps > \eps$.
+From this it follows $2\operatorname{Re}(\inner{u_{n(k(\ell))}}{x}) > \snorm{u_{n(k(\ell))}}^2 + \norm{x}^2 - \eps > \eps$.
 Consequently,

 This contradicts the frame condition of $\uo$. \end{proof}